iyakovetskaya/Polarizing-News/README.md

 - actual_date - a date that corresponds to date_id

-...
-article-specific controls - metadata from articles_data.csv (or its derivatives such as the length of the headline) ...
+...article-specific controls - metadata from articles_data.csv (or its derivatives such as the length of the headline)...

 - topic_i (for i=1,2, ...40) - proportion of topic i in a given article
 - t_after_release - time after release of a given article on a given date